BLUETTI and UN-Habitat Forge Partnership to Promote Clean Energy and Sustainable Development Across Africa

 "This collaboration with UN-Habitat represents a significant milestone in our mission to advance sustainable development across Africa," said Liting Huang, LAAF Program Manager. " Since 2021, our LAAF program has empowered over 15,000 off-grid families with solar power.
 This time, we plan to provide comprehensive training to 30,000-50,000 residents and students in Sub-Saharan African countries.
 We are thrilled to expand these efforts to uplift even more communities through renewable energy and education."

-Through this partnership, BLUETTI strives to make a transformative impact in Africa by equipping local communities with sustainable energy solutions and vital knowledge, paving the way for a brighter, more resilient future.
+Through this partnership, BLUETTI strives to make a transformative impact in Africa by equipping local communities with portable power stations, more sustainable energy solutions and vital knowledge, paving the way for a brighter, more resilient future.

 About BLUETTI